Halil-pgh/Halil-pgh/README.md

 - 👀 I’m interested in games and coding them
 - 🌱 I’m currently learning some c++ coding :)
 - 💞️ I’m looking to collaborate on a game!
-- 📫 How to reach me email: halil-pgh@gmail.com
+- 📫 How to reach me email: no way ;)

 <!---
 Halil-pgh/Halil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.